bdpedigo/morphology-representations/README.md

 ## Navis

+TODO

 ## Desiderata

+- Principles
+  - Generic
+    - As much of the same tooling should apply for cortical or fly, for example
+      - Maybe requires setting intelligent defaults at runtime based on what you care about, e.g. for skeletonization radius parameters or something
 - Representation itself
   - Represent a mesh and/or a skeleton together
   - Represent point annotations mapped to the mesh and/or the skeleton